-Sometimes spouses lie to save themselves from embarrassment and sometimes they lie to protect their partners from grief.
-But lies still remain what they are – lies.
-So first of all, it is important to know about some of the reasons or circumstances which encourage spouses to lie to their partners.
+Sometimes, spouses lie to save themselves from embarrassment while other times they may lie to protect their partners from grief.
+But, at the end of the day, lies still remain what they are – lies.
+Hence, it is important to know about some of the reasons or circumstances which encourage them to lie to their partners.

-- Your spouse might lie to you because he/she promised to do something but did not complete the task
+- Your spouse might lie to you because he/she promised to do something but failed to keep that promise

-- He/she might have intended to change some of his/her habits but failed to do so
+- He/she might have intended to change some of their habits but failed to do so

-- Your spouse might have let you down earlier and he/she is afraid of how you will react if he/she does something wrong again
+- Your spouse might have let you down earlier and is afraid of how you will react if they do something wrong again

 - Your spouse might lie because he/she is scared of losing you or being rejected by you

-- He/she lies to control a particular situation and turn it to his/her advantage
+- They lie to control a particular situation and turn it to their advantage

 - Your spouse lies to hide his/her infidelity.
-Lying is a sign of infidelity
+Lying can be a sign of infidelity

-- He/she lies to create a false impression of him/her as a talented, special or successful person
+- They lie to create a false impression of them as a talented, special or successful person

 12 signs of a spouse who is lying

-1. Your spouse speaks in a weird way
+1. Your spouse speaks in an unusual way

-As a person who always communicates with your spouse on a daily basis, you will know how he/she speaks generally.
-However, if you notice that your spouse is speaking in a weird way and quite differently than he/she speaks normally, then this can be a sign of him/her lying to you.
+As the person who communicates with your spouse on a daily basis, you know their general manner of talking.
+Therefore, you will notice if your spouse is speaking in a weird way.
+If you find them talking quite differently than normal, then this can be a sign of him/her lying to you.
 Why?
-Because people who lie usually change the tone of their voice and speed of their speech to assert their lie as the truth.
+Because people who lie usually change the tone of their voice, their pitch and speed of their speech to assert their lie as the truth.

-2. Eye movements of your spouse can be a good indicator
+2. Eye movements can be a good indicator

-While talking to you about some topic, does your spouse avoid making eye contact with you and look elsewhere?
-If yes, then it is possible that he is hiding something from you.
-He/she might even start blinking frequently when you try to talk about something; he/she is trying to hide.
+Does your spouse avoid making eye contact with you while talking to you about specific topics?
+If yes, then it is possible that they are hiding something from you.
+He/she might even start blinking frequently when you try to talk about something that they are trying to hide.

 3. Your spouse scratches and fidgets excessively